 Early Alert & Thrive at CNC

 Unexpected challenges and difficulties at home, at work, or at school may come up for you during the school year that can impact your studies.
 At CNC, we want you to succeed and enjoy your time here.
 If you are a student at the Prince George campus, during the semester your instructors or other staff may refer you to the Early Alert & Thrive Program.
-This program is completely voluntary and connects you with campus resources that can help you work towards your academic and personal goals, and get the most out of your college experience.

 Browse our Services More